Are right-wing populists a threat to European climate policy? | DW | 16.05.2019

 From Greta Thunberg to the World Economic Forum, how to tackle climate change seems to be on everyone's mind these days.
 Now, Europe's right-wing populists are discovering the issue for themselves, and that could threaten progress toward protecting the climate.

-"We would be stupid not to address this issue," said the head of the Alternative for Germany (AfD) party in a recent interview with German news magazine: "As politicians, we have to address the things people care about."
+"We would be stupid not to address this issue," co-head of the Alternative for Germany (AfD) party Jörg Meuthen said in a recent interview with German news magazine Der Spiegel: "As politicians, we have to address the things people care about."

 Similarly, 77% of respondents to a survey about the European elections, conducted in 11 countries, said political parties should make combating climate change a priority.